-Grant writing is often viewed as an inevitable part of running a nonprofit.
+Nonprofits often view grant writing as an inevitable part of running a nonprofit.
 As soon as that 501(c)(3) letter arrives from the IRS, nonprofits are eager to get to get started with grant writing.

 But while grants can be a helpful revenue stream, the reality is that they are extremely competitive.
 And without certain preparedness measures, most nonprofits’ grant writing efforts are doomed to fail.
-You should develop other fundraising streams to diversify your income base for stability while also getting all your ducks in a row before you get started with grant writing.
+You should develop other fundraising streams to diversify your income base for stability and get all your ducks in a row before you get started with grant writing.

 If your nonprofit has never written a grant before, it may be helpful to look at the grant requirements released by a handful of local funders.
 Find the prominent community foundations and family foundations in your area.
 Look at their websites.
 If you can find an application, RFP, or other grant submission guidelines, you’ll get a better sense of what they—and other funders—require for a grant.
 Can you meet all of those requirements before you get started with grant writing?

 Most grant applications require a range of attachments: one or two of your most recent 990s, organization and program budgets, a list of current board members, articles of incorporation and bylaws, and more.
 Making sure you have all of these items organized and ready will help you apply for your first grant.
 If you don’t have three years of operations and aren’t filing 990s, you aren’t going to qualify for most grants.
-Be patient and get organized before you apply.
+Patience is key.

 Building a strong organization

 Grantmakers look at grants as an investment, and they want to ensure they’re making a wise one.
 Your nonprofit needs be strong on multiple fronts.
 This way, you’ll compete with other organizations doing great work in the community.

 Along these lines, your nonprofit will need to show the following:

 - A strong board of directors with participants from relevant industries; staff should not be part of the board

 - Qualified staff members who have strong resumes